mhoban/rainbow_bridge/README.md

 # Useful examples and tips

-## Downloading the NCBI BLAST nucleotide database
+## Downloading NCBI BLAST databases

-If you choose to BLAST your ZOTUs, you'll need to provide a path to a local GenBank nucleotide (nt) and/or your custom BLAST database.
-To download the NCBI nucleotide database locally, follow the steps below (these examples all use singularity, but the commands following 'singularity run' are universal):
+If you choose to BLAST your ZOTUs, you'll need to provide a path to a local BLAST database.
+This can be either a custom database made from your own sequences or one of the databases supplied by NCBI (e.g., 'nt', 'core_nt', etc.).
+Below is an example of how to download the nucleotide (nt) database from NCBI's servers.
+This applies to any database available from NCBI (just replace 'nt' with the name of the database you want to download).
+These examples use singularity, but the commands following 'singularity run' are universal:

 1. Download the official [BLAST+ container](https://github.com/ncbi/blast_plus_docs#show-blast-databases-available-for-download-from-ncbi) with Singularity:
    ```console